How to Apply for Halal Certification for Your Singapore Restaurant

 The complete set of conditions for the EE Scheme is available here.

-- Site Audit: The auditor will go down to the premises for audit inspection and recommend the application to MUIS upon compliance with the MUIS Halal Certification Conditions.
+A certification audit will also be conducted.
+This entails an auditor going down to the premises for audit inspection to check for compliance with the 10 principles of the HalMQ.
 Any shortcomings will have to be rectified before the given deadline and another site audit will be conducted to ensure that all shortcomings have been rectified.

 How Long is the Application Process?

 The application will commence within 14 working days from the receipt of the application fee for new (normal) applications and within 7 working days for new (express) applications.

 The length of the application process to certification depends on how fast the applicant clears the audits required by MUIS.
 Similar to all types of audits, any shortcomings will require rectification by the applicant before the certification can proceed.